 For years, relations between Central Asian countries were generally poor, owing to border and resource disputes.
 Nevertheless, the situation changed rapidly following the change of leadership in Uzbekistan in 2016, opening up new possibilities for regional cooperation.

-The first Central Asian leaders’ summit on regional cooperation since the 1990s was held in Astana in March 2018 and the fifth Central Asia summit took place in September 2023 in Dushanbe.
+Regular summits of Central Asian leaders are the cornerstone of regional diplomacy.
+The first Central Asian leaders’ summit on regional cooperation was held in Astana in March 2018.
+In August 2024, at the sixth Consultative Meeting of Asian Heads of State in Astana, leaders approved a roadmap for regional cooperation until 2027 and introduced the Central Asia – 2040 strategy.
+These initiatives aim to enhance intergovernmental coordination, strengthen regional identity and promote economic integration.
 Renewable energy sources are another focus of attention in view of the enormous potential for regional cooperation and investment.
 The regional economy currently faces uncertainty as a result of Russia’s invasion of Ukraine, global inflation and rising commodity prices.

-Parliament’s activities with Central Asia are conducted mainly by the Committee on Foreign Affairs (AFET), the Committee on International Trade (INTA), the Subcommittee on Security and Defence (SEDE), the Subcommittee on Human Rights (DROI), the Delegation for Relations with Central Asia (D-CAS), and through the Parliamentary Cooperation Committees (PCCs) and the Delegation for relations with Afghanistan (D-AF), among other bodies.
-PCCs with the majority of Central Asian countries meet every year.
-MEPs oversee the implementation of the agreements and focus on human rights issues, the political situation, economic and development cooperation, and electoral processes.
+Parliament’s activities with Central Asia are conducted mainly by the Committee on Foreign Affairs (AFET), the Committee on International Trade (INTA), the Committee on Security and Defence (SEDE), the Subcommittee on Human Rights (DROI), the Delegation for Relations with Central Asia (D-CAS), and through the Parliamentary Cooperation Committees (PCCs) and the Delegation for relations with Afghanistan (D-AF), among other bodies.
+Parliament oversees the implementation of the agreements and focuses on human rights issues, the political situation, economic and development cooperation and electoral processes.

 Following Russia’s invasion of Ukraine in February 2022 and the EU decision to impose a number of sanction packages on Russia, some Central Asian countries and particularly Kazakhstan, Kyrgyzstan and Uzbekistan, became possible hubs for circumventing sanctions, as denounced by Parliament resolutions.

-Parliament passed a resolution in January 2024 on the EU strategy on Central Asia, updating its comprehensive approach to the region and welcoming the fact that the first EU-Central Asia summit is planned for 2024.
+Parliament passed a resolution in January 2024 on the EU strategy on Central Asia, updating its comprehensive approach to the region and welcoming the plans for the first EU-Central Asia summit, which took place in April 2025.
 The resolution also endorses the October 2023 Joint Roadmap for Deepening Ties between the EU and Central Asia, which serves as a strategic blueprint to advance dialogue and cooperation.

 A. Kazakhstan